+A disc injury is actually often a very misleading term for many conditions to which it is applied.
+When one hears the term herniated disc, they assume that the condition was caused by some accident or trauma to the spine.
 While this does occur in some cases, the majority of herniated discs actually come about from either simple spinal degeneration or idiopathic reasons.

+This article will cover the reasons why actual injury may occur to the intervertebral structures.
 However, we will also look at the many more common scenarios in which herniation or degeneration takes place without any trauma at all.

 Prolapsed Disc Injury